orfeasa/EBS-simulation-thesis/README.md

 * [LaTeX - Wikibooks](https://en.wikibooks.org/wiki/LaTeX): wikibook containing A LOT of information about LaTeX in a clear and concise way.
 I recommend reading or at least skimming the whole book before attempting to write any LaTeX document of considerable length

 * [DBlab, NTuA](http://web.dbnet.ntua.gr/en/diplomas.html): The website containing the LaTeX template that on which thesis was based

+## Thesis abstract
+The Compact LInear Collider (CLIC) will use a novel acceleration scheme in which energy extracted from a very intense beam of relatively low-energy electrons (the Drive Beam) is used to accelerate a lower intensity Main Beam to very high energy.
+The high intensity of the Drive Beam, with pulses of more than 1015 electrons, poses a challenge for conventional profile measurements such as wire scanners.
+Thus, new non-invasive profile measurements are being investigated.

+One candidate is the Electron Beam Scanner.
+A probe beam of low-energy electrons crosses the accelerator beam perpendicularly.
+The probe beam is deflected by the space-charge fields of the accelerator beam.
+By scanning the probe beam and measuring its deflection with respect to its initial position, the transverse profile of the accelerator beam can be reconstructed.

+Analytical expressions for the deflection exist in the case of long bunches, where the charge distribution can be considered constant during the measurement.
+In this thesis, we consider the performance of an electron beam scanner in an accelerator where the bunch length is much smaller than the probe-beam scanning time.
+In particular, the case in which the bunch length is shorter than the time taken for a particle of the probe beam to cross the main beam is difficult to model analytically.
+We have developed a simulation framework allowing this situation to be modelled.

 ## License
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0